gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 Now we're really getting somewhere.
 It finally looks like a proper plot!
 We can now see a trend in the data.
-It looks like samples with a higher temperature tend to have higher dissolved oxygen.
+It looks like samples with a higher temperature tend to have lower dissolved oxygen.
 Let's add a title to our plot to make that clearer.
 Again, we will use the `labs()` function, but this time we will use the `title =` argument.